uvacw/inca/doc/socialmedia-clients.md

 # How to use social media APIs

-In this document, we will explain how to connect to social media APIs with INCA, specificially Twitter and YouTube.
+In this document, we will explain how to connect to social media APIs with INCA, specifically Twitter and YouTube.

 ## Instantiating Inca
 ```